Dr. Penny Pincher founded the popular personal finance blog Penny Pincher Journal in 2013 and has published two books about saving money.

 This idea of a money envelope is very simple, so how can this help you save a lot of money?

-1. Guaranteed Budget Success with a Money Envelope
+1. Guaranteed Budget Success With a Money Envelope

-The first reason using a money envelope is so effective is that it guarantees budget success.
+The first reason for using a money envelope is so effective is that it guarantees budget success.
 If you put your budgeted amount in an envelope and spend only up to that amount, you will achieve success.
 It is not possible to go over your budget if you spend only the money from the envelope.

 In order for the money envelope system to be fully effective, you'll need to make sure to bring the money envelope with you every time you are going to buy something.
 This can take a week or so to get used to, but it becomes a habit quickly.

-2. Automatic Feedback from Your Money Envelope
+2. Automatic Feedback From Your Money Envelope

 The automatic feedback is a key reason that using a money envelope works.
 Just after a payday, we have more money in the envelope and are more likely to eat out.
-As time goes on, we can see that there is less money in the envelope and we know that we need to cut back on spending.
+As time goes on, we can see that there is less money in the envelope, and we know that we need to cut back on spending.